fbpx

 Why My Work Was Never Meant For Everyone

-The pieces I create speak only to those who recognise what they are carrying.
+The work I create speaks only to those who recognise what they are carrying.
+It does not announce itself.
+It does not persuade.
+It does not explain itself into relevance.

 Conclusion